 Points will be given based off the actions that your lead takes.
 For example, visiting your website may earn the lead 10 points, and watching a video attachment may earn them 20 points.
 In your lead stages and flow process, there should be point markers that push a lead to the next level.
 A lead scoring system essentially tells you how much interest a prospect has in your company, where they are in the lead process, etc.

 Implemented and utilized correctly, marketing automation is a powerful tool.
 Creating a successful marketing automation campaign is time consuming and complex, but has amazing potential.
 There are plenty of tools and resources available to make this process a lot less painful.
-Pardot is a B2B marketing automation tool offered by Salesforce that does a fantastic job at making marketing automation easier.
-In fact, our blog previously outlined four game-changing features of Pardot that we would recommend taking advantage of.
+No matter which email service provider or marketing automation tool you're using, Americaneagle.com is able to support your needs.
+We work with you to identify the right automation rules to better segment your prospects, members or customers to deliver relevant, actionable content for each individual.